Paul D'Amato

-Paul "Skinny" D'Amato (December 1, 1908 – June 5, 1984) also known as "Mr. Atlantic City", was the owner of the 500 Club in Atlantic City, New Jersey, from the 1940s until the club burned down in 1973.
+Paul Richard "Skinny" D'Amato (December 1, 1908 – June 5, 1984) also known as "Mr. Atlantic City", was the owner of the 500 Club in Atlantic City, New Jersey, from the 1940s until the club burned down in 1973.

 Early life

-D'Amato was born to Italian American parents in 1908 in Atlantic City, New Jersey.
+Paul Richard D'Amato was born to Italian American parents in 1908 in Atlantic City, New Jersey.
 He was one of eight children.
 When one or both of their parents died, D'Amato opened a cigar store at the age of 15 to help support the other seven children.
 The store was very successful.

 Career

 D'Amato's initial success in Atlantic City began to grow when he opened up a restaurant and gambling hall called "Luigi's".
 He put the famous 500 Club under his ownership.
 He began working for corrupt Atlantic County treasurer Enoch "Nucky" Johnson and his political organization.
 D'Amato was also an associate of Chicago Outfit boss Sam Giancana and New Orleans crime family boss Carlos Marcello.

 Philadelphia crime family underboss Marco Reginelli, a leader in the Italian Philadelphia-South Jersey mob for years, allegedly sold the 500 Club to D’Amato.